 You don’t have to worry about upfront costs because we never charge any fees until we win or settle your case.

 Attorney Ali Awad founded the CEO Lawyer Personal Injury Law Firm, and within a few short years, he turned it into one of the fastest-growing law firms in the country.
-He and his team have over twenty years of combined experience in personal injury law and have recovered millions of dollars in compensation for clients with a 99.5 percent success rate.
+He and his team have over fifty years of combined experience in personal injury law and have recovered millions of dollars in compensation for clients.

 In his spare time, Mr. Awad offers down-to-earth legal advice to more than a million followers on social media.